 If you still have questions, contact the NYS Medical Marijuana Program at 866-811-7957 or email firstname.lastname@example.org

 Legal Medical Marijuana Products in NYS (Must be purchased at registered dispensing facility.)

-- Capsules taken by mouth
+- Capsules and tablets taken by mouth

 - Liquids or oils that are placed in the mouth or used topically (on the skin)